 The starting location reveals a different lighting setup.
 Although the textures have similar design, the SADX version of the level loses the original’s colors and makes it dark green.
 Dark green would’ve been fine in this level perhaps, but the original’s color variety was removed in favor of colors that are already abundant across the game.
-If you’ve seen other level comparisons you know that Speed Highway and Casinopolis also have green vertex colors.
+Speed Highway and Casinopolis also have green vertex colors.
 The lighting on Sonic is also dark green in this level, which is a nice change because SADX character lighting seldom matches the environment.
-The Egg Keeper is missing (although it was readded in the Steam version), and the PC version adds grey fog that doesn’t fit the level too well – black would’ve worked better.
+The Egg Keeper is missing (although it comes back in the Steam version), and the PC version adds grey fog that doesn’t fit the level too well – black would’ve worked better.

 The lasers look different in SADX.
-In reality their models are the same in all versions but SADX is unable to render their brighter inner layer properly, making them look like a dark purple line.
+Their models are the same in all versions but SADX is unable to render their brighter inner layer properly, making them look like a dark purple line.
 Rearranging the model hierarchy was enough to restore the original look of the lasers.

 The rotation effect was subtle, but the loss of light size adjustment is noticeable in areas like these:

-The Dreamcast version has more complex lighting on enemies and objects in this level (and in the rest of the game).
+The Dreamcast version has more complex lighting on enemies and objects in this level, much like in the rest of the game.
 The SADX redesign of this particular area compensates for the removal of lighting with vertex colors, which add more lighting detail compared to the flat look of the original (object lighting is simpler, however).
 The PC version’s lighting is brighter and more washed out: